As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Includes handles, 2 ankle straps, door anchor, carry bag
+• Includes: 5 tube bands, 5 thin loop bands, 2 cushioned handles, 2 ankle straps, 1 door anchor, carrying bag

 Pros